Jessica Simpson Reveals Why She Will Never Wear ‘Skinny’ Jeans Again After Delivering Three Babies

 Jessica and her husband, retired NFL player Eric Johnson, are parents to three children: Maxwell Drew, 7, Ace Knute, 5, and baby Birdie, 6 months.
 People magazine notes that during her appearance on HSN, the busy mom of three admitted it was a “lot of hard work” to lose the pregnancy weight the third time around.

 “I gain a lot, I mean, a lot,” Jessica said of her pregnancies.
-“I didn’t expect to gain as much with my third.
-I thought I’d learned my lesson, but apparently, that’s just the way God made me, very hungry and pregnant.”
+“I didn’t expect to gain as much with my third.”

+She added that while she thought she had learned her lesson with her first two pregnancies, she concluded, “Apparently, that’s just the way God made me, very hungry and pregnant.”

 Even before she had kids, Jessica made headlines for her weight—and her jeans.
 In 2010, after an unflattering photo of her wearing high-waisted jeans spawned headlines about her weight gain, Jessica told talk show host Oprah Winfrey she fell to her lowest point, according to ABC News.